NuGet/docs.microsoft.com-nuget/README.md

 Code blocks on docs.microsoft.com are delineated by with three grave accents (backticks), ```, at the beginning and the end.
 You do not need to indent code blocks unless they are contained within a list.

-The opening "```" should be followed by a language code for proper syntax coloring, such as "```xml", "```json", "```csharp", etc. Use "```bash" for command-line examples and "```output" for command-line results.
+The opening ``` should be followed by a language code for proper syntax coloring, such as xml, json, csharp, etc. Use bash for command-line examples and output for command-line results.

-The only case when you should use "```" without a language tag is when creating a block of fixed-point text that isn't related to any kind of code.
+The only case when you should use ``` without a language tag is when creating a block of fixed-point text that isn't related to any kind of code.
 In these cases you can also just indent the code block, which can be preferable because it visually separates the code in an editor.
-See [docs/create-packages/project-json-and-uwp.md](./docs/create-packages/project-json-and-uwp.md) for an example.
+See [docs/create-packages/project-json-and-uwp.md](./docs/Create-Packages/project-json-and-UWP.md) for an example.

 ### Callouts